Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 get errors.
 - For the backend, make sure that you set the `JAVA_HOME` variable and that everything else required is installed.
+    - `JAVA_HOME` is a system-level variable which lets programs know where to look for the JDK (Java Development Kit).
-- For Git bash, the terminal needs to be manually set in every project.
-Don't forget to do that, or else you'll end up running commands that don't exist in Windows.
+- For Git bash, the terminal may need to be manually set in every project.
+Don't forget to do that, or else you'll end up running commands that don't exist in Windows Command Prompt.
+    - Git bash is a program which lets you run a Mac/Linux like terminal on Windows.
+We describe it  little more below.

 ## Terminal Basics